Matriculation 2022 Remarks

 While your academic successes are a strong commonality among you, you are different in many ways as well.
 Some of you are outgoing.
 Some are more reserved.
 You have different backgrounds and interests.
 Yet starting today, you are all part of one community, the Laurentian community.
 I hope that as you begin your college experience at St. Lawrence today, you will find ways to connect with your new community, and to be respectful, welcoming, and inclusive of each other—those who are most similar to you, and those who are most different from you.

 Let me be so bold as to ask you to do something to foster a positive community on campus.
 It’s pretty simple: Invite each other to go places together—whether to the dining hall, the grocery store, club meetings, or social activities.
 And, look out for each other, especially those who may be less inclined to make the first friendship move.
 Make a special effort to invite them to join you.

 Students, again, we welcome you sincerely to your new community, and we are excited to work with you during your years at St. Lawrence.

 Before I hand the podium over to our next speaker, I’d like to take a moment to address the parents, family members, and friends who are with us here today—whether in person or via our live stream from somewhere around the country or even around the world—to support our new students.

 Many thanks to each of you for being here today, for the support you have provided to your students throughout their lives, for the trust you place in us when your student joins the St. Lawrence community, and for the courage it takes to allow your children to leave your nest and spread their wings within our campus community.

 With that, let me reiterate my words of welcome to St. Lawrence to each of you—our new students and your families, friends, and loved ones.
-We are delighted you are here and can’t wait to work with you in the coming years.

 I am now pleased to introduce our next speaker, Vice President for Enrollment Management and Dean of Admissions and Financial Aid Florence Hines.
 Thank you.